xumzheng/microsoft-graph-docs/api-reference/beta/api/managedtenants-managementtemplatestepversion-list-deployments.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the managementTemplateStepDeployment resources from the deployments navigation property.
+Get the [managementTemplateStepDeployment](../resources/managedtenants-managementtemplatestepdeployment.md) resources associated with a [management template step version](../resources/managedtenants-managementtemplatestepversion.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).